 RSUs generally vest over two to four years.
 We have granted performance-based RSUs to certain of our employees that provide for the issuance of common stock if specified Company performance criteria related to tab-cel regulatory milestones are achieved.
-The number of performance-based RSUs that ultimately vests depends upon if and which performance criteria are achieved, as well as the employee's continuous service, as defined in the 2014 EIP, through the date of vesting.
+The number of performance-based RSUs that ultimately vests depends upon if and which performance criteria are achieved, as well as the employee's continuous service, as defined in the 2014 EIP and 2024 EIP, through the date of vesting.
 The fair value of performance-based RSUs is determined as the closing stock price on the date of grant.

 Stock options are granted at prices no less than 100% of the estimated fair value of the shares on the date of grant as determined by the board of directors, provided, however, that the exercise price of an option granted to a 10% shareholder cannot be less than 110% of the estimated fair value of the shares on the date of grant.
-Options granted generally vest over three or four years and expire in seven to ten years.
+Options granted generally vest over three to four years and expire in seven to ten years.
 We have granted performance-based stock options to certain of our employees that provide for the issuance of a right to purchase a share of common stock if specified Company performance criteria related to tab-cel regulatory milestones are achieved.
-The vesting of performance-based stock options depends upon if and when the performance criteria are achieved, as well as the employee's continuous service as defined in the 2014 EIP, through the date of vesting.
+The vesting of performance-based stock options depends upon if and when the performance criteria are achieved, as well as the employee's continuous service as defined in the 2014 EIP and 2024 EIP, through the date of vesting.

-As of March 31, 2024, a total of 24,326,974 shares of common stock were reserved for issuance under the 2014 EIP, of which all were subject to outstanding options and RSUs, including performance-based awards.
-The 2014 EIP expired March 31, 2024, after which no new awards can be granted.
-All awards granted prior to the 2014 EIP expiration continue to remain outstanding and governed in accordance with the rules set forth in the 2014 EIP and the terms of the associated grant notice.
+As of March 31, 2025, a total of 462,897 shares of common stock were reserved for issuance under the 2014 EIP, of which all were subject to outstanding options and RSUs, including performance-based awards.